KIDJourney/Sokoban_Pygame/README.md

 ## Make your own Change

 The image and map files are in the image and map directories.
-You can replace them with the same size images and edit the map following rules below.
+You can replace them with the same size images and edit the map following the rules below.

     N for Nothing